MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

     _First step in creating an HDInsight cluster_

 1. In the "New HDInsight Cluster" blade, you're required to fill out various fields.
 The first one, **Cluster Name**, specifies the unique Domain Name System (DNS) name for the cluster so you can access it from an SSH session.
 When you move to another field, the name is validated and you're notified if the name isn't available.
-Remember this name, because you will need it to log into the HDInsight cluster.
+Remember this name, because you will need it to log in to the HDInsight cluster.

 	The drop-down list in the **Cluster Type** field specifies the type of cluster to create.
 For this exercise, select **Hadoop**.